robenkleene/development-references/languages/c/c-strings.md

 `p` is the memory address and `*p` is `a` (e.g., `printf("%c", *p);` prints `a`).

-But in memory, this string is stored as:
+But in memory, a string literal is actually stored as an array with with a null character (`\0`) as the last element:

     +---+      +-----+-----+-----+------+
     | p | ---> | 'a' | 'b' | 'c' | '\0' |